panpf/zoomimage/docs/keep_transform.md

 > When the containerSize property changes while the above other properties also change, ZoomImage
 > will directly reset the transformation state

-### contentSize or contentOriginSize changed
+### contentSize changed

-By default, ZoomImage will reset the transform state directly only when the contentSize or contentOriginSize attributes changed.
+By default, ZoomImage will reset the transform state directly only when the contentSize attributes changed.

 But after you set the `keepTransformWhenSameAspectRatioContentSizeChanged` property to true, ZoomImage will restore the transform state, ensuring that the range visible to the user remains